 The limitations of organisational charts

-A more effective approach is to define the functional teams and their capabilities, and then design and map the process flow through the organisation into marketing and out to any external suppliers.
+A more effective approach is to define the functional teams and their capabilities and then design and map the process flow through the organisation into marketing and out to any external suppliers.
 This provides an opportunity to design based on the strategic needs and the ways of working across a number of models and options.
-Once a preferred model is chosen, you can then populate the organisational charts to demonstrate resourcing and capabilities within teams and any hierarchy and reporting – although, in most designs, organisations are increasingly flat.
+Once a preferred model is chosen, you can populate the organisational charts to demonstrate resourcing and capabilities within teams and any hierarchy and reporting – although, in most designs, organisations are increasingly flat.

 Allowing the tech to lead the structure